Monday, 25 June 2012

 They reached the play-offs, where they defeated Enfield Town at Champion Hill before being denied promotion yet again; this time losing the final 2-1 away to Bognor Regis Town.
 The 2017-18 season was to be dramatic on and off the pitch.

-Meadow Residential, owners of Champion Hill had their application to move the club into a purpose built new stadium next door at Greendale turned down by Southwark Council as the plans for Champion Hill didn't include enough social housing.
+Meadow Residential, owners of Champion Hill had their application to move the club into a purpose-built new stadium next door at Greendale turned down by Southwark Council as the plans for Champion Hill didn't include enough social housing.

-That idea was reneged upon after pressure from the main stream media, but Meadow decided to lock the club out of the ground towards the end of the season, forcing Hamlet to enter into a groundshare at Tooting & Mitcham United.
+That idea was reneged upon after pressure from the mainstream media, but Meadow decided to lock the club out of the ground towards the end of the season, forcing Hamlet to enter into a groundshare at Tooting & Mitcham United.
+Fans rallied and sought and received support from senior politicians.
+Meadow turned down a huge offer for the sight from Rio Ferdinand who wanted to assist the club.

-Rose's side finished as league runners-up and defeated Leiston in the semi-finals of the play-offs before beating Hendon in a dramatic final at Tooting in from of an amazing attendance of 3,321 to reach the second tier of the non-league pyramid for the first time.
+Rose's side finished as league runners-up and defeated Leiston in the semi-finals of the playoffs before beating Hendon in a dramatic final at Tooting in from of an amazing attendance of 3,321 to reach the second tier of the non-league pyramid for the first time.

 The campaign finally paid off as Hamlet returned to Champion Hill in December 2018 as the club finished their National League season in fourteenth position.
-The club came to national attention the following season when their FA Cup first round home tie was shown on live TV by the BBC.
+The club came to national attention the following season when their FA Cup first-round home tie was shown on live TV by the BBC.

-Sadly, Mishi Morath a stalwart supporter who did much to enhance the clubs community projects and increase its attendances passed away shortly before Christmas 2019.
+Sadly, Mishi Morath a stalwart supporter who did much to enhance the club's community projects and increase its attendances passed away shortly before Christmas 2019.
 Mishi was an extrovert and an inspiration.
 I was glad I met his acquaintance and I dedicate this page to his memory.

 My visits